ALL PARTY PARLIAMENTARY GROUP FOR COASTAL COMMUNITIES

 Tim takes a particular interest in the hospitality industry which is particularly important in seaside towns as well as the fishing industry, offshore green solutions and educational disadvantage seen disproportionately in coastal communities.

 Coastal communities throughout the United Kingdom are often united in facing a similar set of challenges – decades of underinvestment, unemployment, high levels of poverty and an economic dependency on specific sectors such as tourism.

 Llandudno, the Queen of the Welsh resorts, is famous for its beaches, its picturesque beauty and for its sweeping Victorian promenade.
 Few of the hundreds of thousands of visitors who come to Llandudno each year would know that the town is also home to some of the most economically deprived wards in Wales.

 One of the main reasons I became interested in politics was a strong sense of injustice for those who feel they have no means and no voice in society.
 I am determined to help address the challenges faced by coastal communities in alleviating poverty and I look forward to supporting the crucial work of the Coastal Communities APPG in achieving this.

-Three major coastal fora - the CPN, the Coastal Communities Alliance and the Local Government Association Coastal Special Interest Group (LGA Coastal SIG) - became co-secretariat for the Coastal Communities APPG in January/February 2020.
+Three major coastal fora - the Coastal Partnerships Network, the Coastal Communities Alliance and the Local Government Association Coastal Special Interest Group (LGA Coastal SIG) - have been co-secretariat for the Coastal Communities APPG since February 2020.

 UK COASTAL COMMUNITIES APPG INQUIRY